Best Retirement Side Hustles: Increase Your Income and Happiness

 What types of side hustles are best for retirees?

 Freelancing, consulting, creative projects, and tutoring are fantastic side hustles for retirees to consider.
 These options not only offer flexibility but also let you leverage your skills and passions.
 Additionally, renting out a spare room through platforms like Airbnb can be a great way to earn passive income, especially if you have extra space available due to downsizing or changes in your living situation.
+Another suitable option for retirees who love animals is becoming a pet sitter, which allows you to earn income while spending time with pets and offers flexible hours to manage both work and leisure activities effectively.

 How do I start a side hustle in retirement?